 Key indicators: movement of the 178.216.15.0/24 prefix, addition of IPv6 or a second upstream for AS210760, appearance of a PeeringDB profile, and any public incident involving AS29075.
 These events would signal a shift in resilience or an acute operational failure.

-Missing: live BGP state at time of publication, PeeringDB presence, original RIPE Database objects, client contract details, and identity of controlling officers.
+Missing: live BGP state at time of publication, PeeringDB presence, original RIPE Database entities, client contract details, and identity of controlling officers.
 Each gap limits depth of assessment but does not alter the central fragility finding.

 Sources